tungnhitran/QAChatbot/README.md

 ## Support

-The LLM Models are deployed from IBM Watsonx AI
+The LLM Models are deployed from IBM Watsonx AI.

-## Authors

-(Alex) Tung Nhi TRAN